genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 GetNextSequenceNumbers
 ```

 By default, the details are sent to the screen, but you can redirect the output to a file.
-For this use either the `-f` argument followed by the filename, or you can use the `>>` annotation followed by a filename, as in the example below:
+For this, use either the `-f` argument followed by the filename.
+Alternatively, you can use the `>>` annotation followed by a filename, as in the example below:

 ```bash
 GetNextSequenceNumbers >> /tmp/NextSeqNumbers.txt